Carnarvon Athletic F.C.: History

 The club was formed in 1876, as a football side from an athletic club founded in 1866, and played 5 matches in its first season, winning one.
 It played in the first Welsh Cup in 1877–78, losing at home to Bangor in the first round.

 After playing in the first two competitions, the club stepped back from the national competition, playing instead in the Northern Welsh Association Cup, which was first played in 1879–80; the club reached the semi-final stage, which consisted of 3 clubs, but did not draw the bye, and lost to Llanrwst.
 The club went one stage further in 1881–82, but lost to Mountain Rangers of Bangor in the final.
 It also apparently reached the final in 1883–84, but a protest from Bangor that the C.A.C.'s winning goal came from a foul was upheld, and Carnarvon refused to re-play the tie, instead launching a counter-protest (on the basis that the chairman could not hear the protest, as his club had not paid a subscription fee), which was dismissed.

 Athletic re-entered the national competition from 1884–85, and reached the semi-final on its return, albeit after only winning one tie; in the last four, the club lost to Druids at the Racecourse Ground.

 The club took over Carnarvon Wanderers at the end of the 1886–87 season, the Wanderers players (including star forward Harry Owen and secretary Humphreys) joining the club afterwards.
 The Athletic reserve team used the Wanderers name on at least one occasion afterwards.

 Despite this boost to membership, the club only entered the Welsh Cup once more, in 1890–91, losing in the first round at home to Rhyl.
 The last reference to the club is a 4–1 defeat at Bangor in a charity match on 22 April 1893.

 Colours

-The club played in scarlet and black.
+The club played in scarlet and black, and later light and dark blue.